Tampa–Hillsborough County Public Library System: History

 The Temple Terrace Library was established in 1959 by the Temple Terrace Women's Club.
-The doors officially opened on January 15, 1960, after pursuing a collection of enough donations to facilitate a small library for the community.
+The doors officially opened on January 15, 1960, after collecting enough donations to facilitate a small library for the community.
 It was originally run by volunteers of the Women's Club and was located in a small house.
-As demand grew, they relocated to a City Hall building in April of 1961, which is now part of Florida College.
-The library shortly outgrew this too as they built their collection and by 1965 they needed a new building and a larger overall operation which included appointing a Library Board which was run by the city.
+As demand grew, they relocated to a City Hall building in April 1961, which is now part of Florida College.
+The library shortly outgrew this too as they built their collection, and by 1965 they needed a new building and a larger overall operation.
+This included appointing a library board which was run by the city.
 They broke ground in September of that year and opened in April of 1966.
 The Women's Club remained involved and provided the money for the library's service desk.

-By the mid-70's they were running out of space and added 5,600 square feet which enlarged the structure by April 1978.
+By the mid-70s they were running out of space and added 5,600 square feet, which enlarged the structure by April 1978.

 On February 18, 1982, tragedy ensued when a fire was set by an arsonist.
 The library lost a devastating 11,666 books and 1,010 recordings.
-The Women's Club stepped in again and helped restore the building which then opened a year after the fire.
+The Women's Club stepped in again and helped restore the building, which opened a year after the fire.
 In the meantime they relocated materials to the Lightfoot Recreation Center to keep the library going.

-In 1997 the library was once again renovated for expansion which brought the library to 20,000 square feet.
-It reopened in March 1998 with an online catalog, computers, and internet access which is largely how it is utilized to this day with a collection of over 100,000 volumes and 52 community computers.
+In 1997 the library was once again renovated for expansion, which brought its area to 20,000 square feet.
+It reopened in March 1998 with an online catalog, computers, and internet access.
+It now has a collection of over 100,000 volumes and 52 community computers.